TypeScript Type Guards

 }

-add(10, 'Hello') // Error: type 'string' is not assignable to 'number'Since we specified in parentheses that both arguments should be numbers, we get an error indicating that one of the arguments is a string.
-Normally, that’s all we really need from TypeScript.
-But now, let’s take a look at some slightly more advanced examples.
+add(10, 'Hello') // Error: type 'string' is not assignable to 'number'Since we specified that both arguments should be numbers, we get a clear error when we pass a string.
+Normally, this basic check is all we need.
+But for more complex scenarios, we need more control.

-JavaScript and TypeScript support a typeof operator which gives basic information about the type of values we have at runtime.
-This operator can be compared with a set of strings (string, number, bigint, boolean, symbol, undefined, object, and function).
+JavaScript and TypeScript support the typeof operator, which gives us basic information about the type of values at runtime.
+This operator can be compared against a set of primitive types:

 function isString(arg: unknown): boolean {